-- (a) research, development and innovation; - (b) transport infrastructures and innovative technologies for transport; - (c) energy infrastructures, energy efficiency and renewable energy; - (d) information and communication technologies infrastructures; - (e) environmental protection and management;
+- research, development and innovation - transport infrastructures and innovative technologies for transport - energy infrastructures, energy efficiency and renewable energy - information and communication technologies infrastructures - environmental protection and management

-- (f) education and training;
+- education, training

-- (g) health and medicine;
+- health and medicines

-- (h) SMEs;
+- SMEs

-- (i) cultural and creative industries;
+- cultural and creative industries

-- (j) urban mobility;
+- urban mobility

-- (k) social infrastructures and the social and solidarity economy.
+- social infrastructures and social and solidarity economy.

-- 9. When participating in the activities of the Investment Committee, its members shall perform their duties impartially and in the interests of the EFSI.
-When implementing the investment guidelines set out in Annex II and taking decisions on the use of the EU guarantee, they shall not seek or take instructions from the EIB, the institutions of the Union, Member States, or any other public or private body.
+- 8. When participating in the activities of the Investment Committee its members shall perform their duties impartially and in the interests of the EFSI.
+When implementing the investment guidelines and taking decisions on the use of the EU guarantee, they shall not seek nor take instructions from the EIB, the institutions of the Union, the Member States or any other public or private body.
 Without prejudice to the provision of analytical, logistical and administrative support by the staff of the EIB to the Investment Committee, adequate organisational arrangements shall be established and maintained to ensure the operational independence of the Investment Committee.
-Any project assessment conducted by EIB staff shall not be binding on the Investment Committee for the purposes of granting the EU guarantee.
+Any project assessment conducted by EIB staff shall not be binding on the Investment Committee for the purposes of granting the guarantee.

-- 10. CVs and declarations of interest of each member of the Investment Committee shall be made public and constantly updated.
-Each member of the Investment Committee shall communicate without delay to the Steering Board all information needed to check on an ongoing basis the absence of any conflict of interest. - 11.
-Following a request from the Steering Board, the contract of any member of the Investment Committee who breaches the obligations set out in paragraphs 9 and 10 shall be terminated, in accordance with applicable employment and labour law rules. - 12.
-The Investment Committee shall decide on the use of the EU guarantee in accordance with this Regulation, including the investment guidelines set out in Annex II.
+CVs and declarations of interest of each member of the Investment Committee shall be made public and constantly updated.
+The members of the Investment Committee shall communicate without delay to the Steering Board all information needed to check on a continuous basis the absence of conflict of interest.

+On a request from the Steering Board, the contract of any member of the Investment Committee which would breach the obligations set out in the first and second subparagraphs shall be terminated, in accordance with applicable employment and labour law rules.

+9. The Investment Committee shall decide on the use of the EU guarantee in accordance with the provisions of this Regulation, including the investment guidelines set out in Annex II thereto.

 Decisions of the Investment Committee shall be taken by simple majority.
-Decisions approving the use of the EU guarantee shall be public and accessible.
+Decisions approving the use of the guarantee shall be public and accessible.

-The EIB shall submit twice a year to the European Parliament, the Council and the Commission a list of all decisions of the Investment Committee rejecting the use of the EU guarantee, subject to strict confidentiality requirements.
+The EIB shall submit twice a year to the European Parliament, the Council and the Commission a list of all decisions of the Investment Committee rejecting the use of the guarantee, subject to strict confidentiality requirements.

-- 13. The Commission shall be empowered to adopt delegated acts in accordance with Article 23 to amend the non-essential elements of Sections 6 to 8 of the investment guidelines laid down in Annex II to this Regulation, without deleting any of those Sections altogether.
-Such delegated acts shall be prepared in close dialogue with the EIB. - 14.
-The Commission shall be empowered to adopt delegated acts in accordance with Article 23(1) to (3) and (5) to supplement this Regulation by establishing a scoreboard of indicators to be used by the Investment Committee to ensure an independent and transparent assessment of the potential and actual use of the EU guarantee.
-Such delegated acts shall be prepared in close dialogue with the EIB.
+- 10. The Commission shall be empowered to adopt delegated acts in accordance with Article 23 concerning the amendments of the non-essential elements of sections 6 to 8 of the investment guidelines laid down in Annex II to this Regulation, without deleting any of those sections altogether.
+Such amendments shall be prepared in close dialogue with the EIB. - 11.
+The Commission shall be empowered to adopt delegated acts in accordance with Article 23(1) to (4) and (6) to supplement this Regulation by establishing a scoreboard of indicators to be used by the Investment committee to ensure an independent and transparent assessment of the potential and actual use of the EU guarantee.
+Such delegated act shall be prepared in close dialogue with the EIB.